Hoxton: Hoxton Market

-Hoxton Market, which is now in Hoxton Street rather than its original site to the west of Hoxton Square, was founded in 1687.
+Hoxton Market, which is now in Hoxton Street rather than at its original site to the west of Hoxton Square, was founded in 1687.
 This market was the cornerstone of the local community, but in the 1980s began to lose trade.

 In 2013 the local business community, working with the council, started work to revive the market.
 This attracted local attention and increased trade, and was complemented by new shops opening along the length of the market.

 The Saturday market sells clothing, street food and various homewares, and includes reduced access for vehicles.

 A traditional pie and mash shop can still be found on Hoxton Street.